NativeScript/docs-v7/plugins/plugin-sanity-check.md

 Let's add the required stages using the [Build Matrix](https://docs.travis-ci.com/user/customizing-the-build#Build-Matrix).

-Add following snippet at the beginning of `.travis.yml` file:
+Add the following snippet at the beginning of `.travis.yml` file:
 ```
 matrix:
   include: